Oliver Goethe: Euroformula Open

 For 2022, Goethe switched to the Euroformula Open, partnering with Motopark.
-At the first round at Estoril, the Dane qualified on pole for the first race, but lost multiple places at the start after a slow getaway, although he would recover to finish third later on.
+At the first round at Estoril, he qualified on pole for the first race, but lost multiple places at the start after a slow getaway, although he would recover to finish third later on.
 He would have another bad start in Race 2, but would fight back to win the race despite a five-second penalty.
 Continuing his season in similar fashion, Goethe qualified first for both races at the Pau Circuit, taking a win in Race 1 but losing out on the Grand Prix victory on Sunday to Vladislav Lomko and teammate Christian Mansell.
 He would have a dominant weekend at Le Castellet, winning two of the three races and coming just short in Race 2 to Mansell.
 Goethe continued his winning streak, taking victory in all three races at the Circuit de Spa-Francorchamps, despite starting the latter pair of races from sixth.
 At the final round before the summer break, Goethe once again won the opening race and ended his weekend with another podium in Race 3.
 Following the first half of the season, he remarked that leading the championship "helps the nerves for when I am in future categories".
 Two more wins at Imola and the Red Bull Ring followed before a disappointing round at Monza, where he encountered a spin in Race 1 and a brake disc failure before Race 2, which prevented him from starting from pole.
 Undeterred by this, Goethe clinched the title at the final round in Barcelona by winning the first race, finishing the season with eleven wins and a total of 18 podiums.

+Macau Grand Prix

+In 2023, Goethe participated in the Macau Grand Prix with the Campos.
+He finished 21st in the qualification race due to a collision on the first lap, but bounced back to ninth in the main race.

+Goethe would continue his Macau ambitions for the 2024 event, this time with his Formula 2 team MP Motorsport.
+He saw a lot more success compared to the previous year, finishing qualifying in second, 0.014 seconds behind Ugo Ugochukwu.
+Goethe held onto second for the qualification race, and continued the streak by finishing second in the main race.
+Goethe managed to secure the fastest lap in both races.